readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 Grant access to administer a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add a user under an "Admin team" to grant **admin** permissions to all the projects under that team.
+You can add a user under an admin team to grant **admin** permissions to all the projects under that team.
 This can be done under your organization's detail page > :guilabel:`Teams` > :guilabel:`Admins` > :guilabel:`Invite Member`.

 Grant access to users to import a project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Making the user member of any "Admin team" under your organization (as mentioned in the previous section), they will be granted access to import a project.
+Making the user member of any admin team under your organization (as mentioned in the previous section), they will be granted access to import a project.

 Note that to be able to import a project, that user must have **admin** permissions in the GitHub, Bitbucket or GitLab repository associated,